Pruritus ani can be caused by many things, including:

 - Topical capsaicin—to reduce itching

-- Certain medications to treat infection if this is thought to be the cause of your itching
+- Certain medications to treat infection if this is thought to be the cause of your itchings

-To help reduce your chance of pruritis ani:
+To help reduce your chances of pruritis ani:

 - Avoid tight-fitting, synthetic clothing

-- Try to keep the area clean and dry
+- Try to keep the area clean and dry, but avoid excessive cleaning

 - Use barrier ointments